 Some people have mild symptoms for the first few days and then suddenly get sicker.
 Some have fevers that go up and down repeatedly.
 Some are sick for two weeks straight, then have a few symptom-free days, then relapse.
 Some have lingering symptoms for months.
 So I would advise not to take risk and get yourself treated properly from start of the symptoms.

 A lots of complications are happening during the illness as well as after recovery.
 These include stroke, depression, anxiety, chronic fatigue, heart attack, heart failure, kidney failure and lung scarring causing breathing issues just to name a few.
-Recovered patients are already developing Type 1 Insulin dependant Diabetes Mellitus.
-A more delayed autoimmune diseases will develop in a significant subset of patients after few months unfortunately.
+Recovered patients are already developing Type 1 Insulin dependent Diabetes Melitus.
+A more delayed autoimmune diseases develops in a significant subset of patients after few months.
 These include the patients of all severity and even asymptomatic patients.
 The appropriate treatment should target these problems to stop them happening at the first place and reduce severity if they do happen due to some reasons.
 The following supportive recommendation will address these issues along with helping to control the symptoms and clear the virus from the body.

 The doses of vitamins and minerals are bit high to deal with the acute infection, but they are still within the upper limit.
 The doses mentioned are evidence based and are in clinical practice.
 It takes long time for toxicity to develop on very high doses of fat soluble vitamins anyways.
 So, you don’t have to worry about the dose.
 Just look at the severity of COVID-19, which could be lethal in few patients.